This companion to the

 a key tactic would be to raise before the flop, so as to get the players in the blinds to fold any amount of time greater than zero.

-giving them a complete freeroll, since their blind is already in the pot.
-Omaha HiLo has some drive-the-betting type hands, and it has hands
+a complete freeroll, since their blind is already in the pot.
+Omaha HiLo has some drive-the-betting type hands, and it has hands that often lead

-that often lead to a player being trapped in pots, trying to protect equity invested in a previous betting round (like the above two hands on
+to a player being trapped in pots, trying to protect equity invested in a previous betting round (like the above two hands on a 8s7d4c flop).

 Myth: "Never raise with low"